 8 reasons a long-distance relationship isn’t for you

-Very few people actually want to be in a long distance relationship, but sometimes it’s unavoidable.
-After all, if they might be ‘the one’, what’s a few hundred (or thousand) miles?
+If they might be ‘the one’, what’s a few hundred (or thousand) miles?
 But sometimes, long distance relationships just can’t work.
-Here are eight reasons you shouldn’t be in a long distance relationship:
+Here are eight reasons you shouldn’t be in a long distance relationship

 1. You hate travelling